knpuniversity/symfony4/knpu/ep4-security/success-user-provider.md

-# Success Error Last Username
+# Redirecting on Success & the User Provider

 *If* our authenticator is able to return a `User` from `getUser()` *and* we return true from `getCredentials()`, then, congrats!
 Our user is logged in!
 The *last*